 - The exact number of years you’ve been an active business organization.

-Bear in mind that it usually takes a few days up to several weeks for payment processors to approve a merchant account.
+Payment processors usually take a few days to several weeks to approve a merchant account and complete merchant onboarding.

-To begin accepting ACH payments, provide the following details about the client:
+To initiate an ACH payment, provide the following details about the client:

 - Bank account number and routing number.

 - Date and amount of the ACH transfer.